-The Historical Commission of the US and Canadian Mennonite Brethren Churches announces one “Summer 2019 Archival Internship,” designed to give a US or Canadian college or seminary student practical archival experience at each of the four Mennonite Brethren archival institutions in North America.
-Spanning five weeks during May and June (exact dates to be determined), the intern will spend a week at each of the MB archives (Winnipeg, Hillsboro, Fresno, and Abbotsford).
+The Historical Commission of the US and Canadian Mennonite Brethren Churches announces one “Summer 2020 Archival Internship,” designed to give a US or Canadian college or seminary student practical archival experience at the Mennonite Brethren archival institutions in North America.
+Spanning up to four weeks during May and June (exact dates to be determined), the intern will visit one or more of the following MB archives: Winnipeg, Hillsboro, Fresno, and Abbotsford.

-Each archival site will host the intern, providing orientation to the context and collection, and involve the intern in its ongoing projects.
-In addition to experiencing a functioning archive, the intern will gather stories, images, and video during the four weeks related to particular themes in Mennonite Brethren church history, spending the fifth week producing a report that is compelling and image-rich – one that promotes the mission of church archives.
+Each participating archival site will host the intern, providing orientation to the context and collection, and involve the intern in its ongoing projects.
+In addition to experiencing a functioning archive, the intern will gather stories, images, and/or video during the internship related to their particular Mennonite Brethren church history project, producing a report that is compelling and image-rich – one that promotes the mission of church archives.
 Airline travel and accommodations will be provided by the Historical Commission.
 The internship comes with a stipend of $1,000.
 Preference will be given to students affiliated with an MB church in the US or Canada.

 a statement indicating why/how the internship would be helpful to you;